The U.S. Fish and Wildlife Service has released a final hunting plan for Patuxent Research Refuge (NWR) in Maryland

 Our Two Entrances:

 South Tract, also known as the Dan Ashe Division, hosts 5 miles of walking trails and two scenic lakes.
 It is also the site of the National Wildlife Visitor Center.
-The grounds are open sunrise to sunset and closed for federal holidays.
+The grounds are open sunrise to sunset every day.
+The Visitor Center is closed on federal holidays.
 Fishing and hunting is available seasonally.

 Location and Contact Information